Teams, tales and tips – a guide to the local game

 The nearby Evening Star is where renowned local beer Dark Star was first brewed.
 It is also served in bohemian The Prince Albert, its façade of iconic rock and rollers brightening the gloom by the railway arches adjoining the station.
 Punk generation football nuts should go no further.

 Amid the bohemian boutiques of North Laine, honest-to-goodness The Heart & Hand is a tiled masterpiece, showing football during tournament summers but mainly playing classic 45s on its vinyl jukebox and giving Bailey the pub cat the run of the place.
+What is new is a bizarre system of table service to save you taking two paces to the bar counter.

 Where to stay